flyingw/umbrella/README.md

 Its hard to recommend [parity-ethereum](https://github.com/paritytech/parity-ethereum) project to create Ethereum applications.
 We've had a hard times with it and did impossible to get rid of it.

+Nice lib bitsv for python.
+It works with API but was highly inspired by.

 ## browse

 [abe](https://github.com/marioschlipf/bitcoin-abe)

 ## implementation

+limitations:
+- use lightweight node
+- do not use json apis
+- do not use rpc api
+- single cli for all blockchains
+- native cli = rust

 There are differecnt options to implement client which writes data One way is to use API calls which is relies on thrid paty providers